Cloud Migration Strategy: A Complete Guide for Your Business

 Not all applications are suitable for cloud environments.
 Legacy systems may require significant rearchitecting, and some applications may be better suited to remain on-premise.

-Read other articles like this : On Premise, on cloud, ITSM
+Read other articles like this : IT software, ITSM